-The unit has installed two reciprocating chiller compressors of 180 HP and 150 HP with 100 TR capacity each, for chilled water requirement in the plant.
+A private dairy unit in Maharashtra has installed two reciprocating chiller compressors of 180 HP and 150 HP with 100 TR capacity each, for chilled water requirement in the plant.
 In a refrigeration cycle, when the compressor runs, the refrigerant starts flowing through the system.
-The compressor continuously sucks low pressure, low temperature refrigerant vapors from the evaporator and pumps it to the condenser at high pressure and temperature.
-While flowing through the condenser, the high temperature vapors release their heat to atmosphere and condense to high pressure liquid state.
-After condenser, this high-pressure liquid enters the expansion valve where it is throttled to low pressure.
-On throttling, the pressure and temperature of refrigerant decreases and when this low pressure, low temperature throttled liquid flows through evaporator, it sucks heat and produces cooling.
-On absorbing heat in evaporator, all the low-pressure liquid evaporates to low-pressure, low-temperature vapors, which are again sucked by the compressor.
-In this way, all these processes go on continuously and as long as the compressor runs, the system produces cooling around the evaporator.
-The dairy has installed a PHE condenser for 180Hp Chiller and a shell & tube condenser for 150 Hp Chiller and both the systems have open cooling tower arrangement for the refrigeration system.
-The schematic of existing condenser system is given below:
+The compressor continuously sucks low pressure, low-temperature refrigerant vapour from the evaporator and pumps it to the condenser at high pressure and temperature.
+While flowing through the condenser, the high-temperature vapours release their heat to the atmosphere and condense to high-pressure liquid state.
+After condenser, this highpressure liquid enters the expansion valve where it is throttled to low pressure.
+On throttling, the pressure and temperature of the refrigerant decrease, and when this low pressure, low temperature throttled liquid flows through the evaporator, it sucks heat and produces cooling.
+On absorbing heat in the evaporator, all the low-pressure liquid evaporates to low-pressure, low-temperature vapours, which are again sucked by the compressor.
+In this way, all these processes go on continuously, and as long as the compressor runs, the system produces cooling around the evaporator.
+The dairy has installed a PHE condenser for 180 hp Chiller and a shell & tube condenser for 150 hp Chiller, and both the systems have open cooling tower arrangement for the refrigeration system.
+The schematic of the existing condenser system is given below: